jbjoeburns/Python_Practice/wk2day5/weekly_notes.md

 - `Variable[x:y]`
 - Where x is where the sliced sting starts from
 - And y is where the sliced string ends
-- So 3:6 would start at the 3rd character then end at the 6th (for “Hello world!” this would be “lo”)
+- So 3:6 would start at the 3rd character then end at the 5th (for “Hello world!” this would be “lo”)
+- `txt[2:5]` gives from index 2 to 4
 - Can use negatives
 - `Variable[z]` would give single character, where z is the index